 Lubricate guide bars with a sprocket at their tip weekly.
-Using a grease syringe, lubricate weekly in the lubricating hole.
-Turn the guide bar and check that the lubrication holes and chain groove are free from impurities.
+Using a grease syringe, lubricate weekly in the lubricating hole, located under chain cover.
+Turn the guide bar and check that the lubrication holes and bar rails are free from impurities.